photos by Kris Lori Fuentes Cortes | text by Rose Blanton

 I’m curious then if the whole thing is finished, Matt adds that they had actually recorded some vocals that day.
-I ask more about the production process, how they go about it, where it happens.
-They actually just record everything to a computer and do all the production on the computer.
+I ask more about the production process, how they go about it, and where it happens.
+They actually just record everything on a computer and do all the production on the computer.
 Their sound has a polished, professional sound so I’m impressed.
-We talk about labels; they’re not on one yet but of course want to be.
-I suggest dumpster tapes, a local project in the city that releases, you guessed it, tapes.
+We talk about labels; they’re not on one yet but of course, want to be.
+I suggest Dumpster Tapes, a local project in the city that releases, you guessed it, tapes.
 I tell them Cafe Racer has released on that label and Jake and I start exchanging names of people we know in the band.
 “I actually really like that band,” says Jake.

 The photos from the lake house are so perfectly retro; it’s like something out of my parent’s college days.
 Each of them also has a freaky little story about the old man who haunts the lake house; Jake claims he was actually almost pulled out of bed by the old man.

-Post Animal were extremely gracious hosts, fantastic conversationalist, and intelligent young men.
+Post Animal were extremely gracious hosts, fantastic conversationalists, and intelligent young men.
 Their album, The Gators Are Back in 3D is due out in February.
-For now, you can listen to their discography via their bandcamp website and catch them at their next show with The Walters at Lincoln Hall on November 26th.
+For now, you can listen to their discography via their Bandcamp website and catch them at their next show with The Walters at Lincoln Hall on November 26th.